 This post will show you how to take a scrolling screenshot in Windows 10.
 Thus, instead of capturing only the visible area of a folder, webpage, or window, you can take a long screenshot that will capture the full content.
 You need to select the area from where scrolling starts and then auto scroll will start for the selected window to take the full screenshot.
 For doing this, we have covered some best free tools to take a scrolling screenshot.

-Though there are many ways to take a screenshot in Windows 10, taking a screenshot beyond the visible part on a webpage or window is not possible using built-in features.
-Therefore, we have created this list which contains tools that can take scrolling screenshot of a particular window.
+Though there are many ways to take a screenshot in Windows, taking a screenshot beyond the visible part on a webpage or window is not possible using built-in features.
+Therefore, we have created this list which contains tools that can take scrolling screenshots of a particular window.

 In this post, we are using three free scrolling screen capture freeware: